Walt Disney PESTEL/PESTLE Analysis & Recommendations

 3. Broadening intellectual property protections (opportunity)

 Relevant to this PESTEL/PESTLE analysis is the increasing implementation of restrictive environmental protection regulations.
 The main effect of this external factor on Disney is in amusement parks, theme parks and resorts, and cruise line operations, which have significant environmental impact.
 For example, new park or resort construction leads to changes in the ecology of the site.
 Regulatory restrictions minimize the negative consequences of such changes, but also impose a restrictive industry environment for The Walt Disney Company.
 Also, this PESTEL analysis considers better legal protection for consumer rights.
 This protection provides a strategic opportunity to enhance customer satisfaction, which is a success metric in managing the global business.
 Furthermore, broadening protections for intellectual property rights is a legal factor that makes Disney’s industry environment more favorable to businesses that capitalize on intellectual properties, such as the company’s patents and copyrights for its trademarks, movies and movie characters, and merchandise.
-The remote or macro-environment illustrated in this component of the PESTLE analysis strengthens the need for strategies to improve business sustainability, customer experience, and intellectual property utilization.
+The remote or macro-environment illustrated in this component of the PESTLE analysis of Disney strengthens the need for strategies to improve business sustainability, customer experience, and intellectual property utilization.

 Summary & Recommendations – PESTLE/PESTEL Analysis of The Walt Disney Company